everestial/phase-extender/README.md

 This file contains ReadBackPhased haplotype after phase extension concated with the missing data.
 This file contain equal number of row as input haplotype file and data only for sample of interest.

 ## Plots

+For plotting statistics from initial and files files in each iteration; you can use [merged stats haps data](Merge haplotypes stats.ipynb) & [plot data notebook notebook](./plot stacked data.ipynb).

 **Note:** - These plots are based on the descriptive statistics generated for haplotypes before and after phase extension.
 It is possible to take these statistics (initial_haplotype_stats_*SOI*.txt & final_haplotype_stats_*SOI*.txt) and make custom plots in **R** or by using other methods.